 See Figure 3-19.
 The receptacle panel is equipped with six receptacles for running accessories or tools from the generator.
-Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched to the ON (I) position.
-The standard receptacle panel is equipped with two of each of the following receptacles.
+Power is supplied to the receptacles any time the engine is running and the main circuit breaker and the receptacle panel main circuit breaker are switched to the ON (I) position.
+The standard receptacle panel is equipped with two of each of the following receptacles:

 - (A) 240V/30A Twist-lock

-- (B) 120V/20A GFCI
+- (B)120V/20A GFCI

 - (C) 240V/50A Twist-lock

-Should the main breaker trip, remove some of the load to the receptacles before turning them back on.
+Should the main breaker, or any of the individual circuit breakers trip, remove some of the load to the receptacles before turning them back on.